Indian 50-rupee note

 The ₹50 banknote denomination was first introduced by the Reserve Bank of India (RBI) in 1975 as a part of the Lion Capital Series, which had the Ashoka pillar on the banknote.
 It was replaced by a watermark of Mahatma Gandhi in the Mahatma Gandhi Series, in 1996.

-Mahatma Gandhi New Series
+Mahatma Gandhi Ji New Series

 On 10 November 2016, the Reserve Bank of India announced, a new redesigned ₹50 banknote was to be available as a part of the Mahatma Gandhi New Series.
-The note was officially announced on 18 August 2017 and now on circulation.
 On 18 August 2017, the Reserve Bank of India introduced a new ₹50 banknote in the Mahatma Gandhi (New) Series.
 However, ₹50 banknotes of the previous series will continue to be legal tender.